HackMelbourne/Decoded-3/w4/README.md

 ---

+For this workshop think of guilds as discord servers.

+## Install Dependencies

+`pip install -r requirements.txt`

 ## 1. Create Bot Object

 To create our guild attribute and bot token, we first need to create an environment file (link) and within it, we need